 That’s it for my craft beer recommendations in Tokyo.
-There are more bars further outside the center of the city, but I focused my time on the core neighborhoods.
-If you have limited time, you’re best off visiting Shibuya and Roppongi if you want the best bars for craft beer in Tokyo, but other neighborhoods are rapidly filling up with good beer options so you can’t go wrong.
+If you have limited time, you’re best off visiting Shunjuku, Yoyogi, Harajuku, Shibuya and Roppongi if you want the best bars for craft beer in Tokyo, but other neighborhoods are rapidly filling up with good beer options so you can’t go wrong.
 If you spot any other great Tokyo craft beer bars or breweries, let me know in the comments!
 Happy drinking!

 Do you love craft beer?
 Check out more of my recommendations for the best craft beer around the world!